University of Arizona: Student Union Memorial Center

+For decades, the bell was rung seven times on the third Wednesday of every month at 12:07 p.m., marking the time of the USS Arizonas sinking on December 7, 1941.
+The bell was also rung after Arizona Wildcats football home victories, except against other Arizona schools.
+In December 2020, the university ended the long-standing ringing tradition after the U.S. Navy, which still owns the bell, requested that the historic object be protected from further wear.

 Arboretum

 Much of the main campus has been designated an arboretum.
 Plants from around the world are labeled along a self-guided plant walk.
 The Krutch Cactus Garden includes the tallest Boojum tree in the state of Arizona.
 Two herbaria on the university campus are referred to as "ARIZ" in the Index Herbarium.

 The campus also boasts hundreds of olive trees many of which were planted by Prof. Robert H. Forbes.
 Many of these trees are over a hundred years old.

+Sustainability and environmental design

+The University of Arizona generates renewable energy with solar panels (photo voltaic) that have been installed on campus buildings.
+In 2011, the Sustainable Endowments Institute gave the university a College Sustainability Report Card grade of "B." In 2015, the university opened the ENR2, housing the University of Arizona School of Geography, Development and Environment set to be one of its "greenest" buildings on campus with features like a cutting edge air conditioning system and 55,000-gallon water-harvesting tank.
+Designed to resemble a slot canyon in the Sonoran Desert, the 150,000 sq. ft. building focuses on adaptation and reducing our carbon footprint.